Boll & Branch

-Boll & Branch is a privately held, U.S. based, e-commerce company that sells luxury bedding online.
-Headquartered in Summit, New Jersey, the company manufactures and sells organic cotton bed linens, blankets and bath towels and are the first maker of such goods to be certified by Fair Trade USA.
+Boll & Branch is a privately held, U.S. based, e-commerce company that manufactures and sells luxury bedding online.
+Headquartered in Summit, New Jersey, the company is the first luxury bedding manufacturer to be certified by Fair Trade USA.

 Boll & Branch launched in January 2014 by a former third grade teacher, Missy Tannen and her husband, a former Wrigley and Kraft Foods exec, Scott Tannen, who self-funded the venture.
 Most of the company's products are manufactured in Kolkata, India with the cotton being grown by CHETNA Organic in Orissa, India.

 The company's annual revenue is estimated to be in excess of $100 Million.

 In August 2017, they announced the opening of its first brick & mortar retail location in The Mall at Short Hills in Short Hills, New Jersey In October 2019, Nordstrom announced that it will make Boll & Branch products available in 21 of their stores.
-This will be the first time the Company's products are available through a third-party retailer.
-The Company was among the first retailers to utilize Far-UVC 222 lighting to sanitize their stores in the Town Center at Boca Raton and in Greenwich, CT.
+This will be the first time the company's products are available through a third-party retailer.
+The company was among the first retailers to utilize Far-UVC 222 lighting to sanitize their stores in the Town Center at Boca Raton and in Greenwich, CT.